 Brandy as Cinderella and Paolo Montalban as Prince Christopher

 I’m not sure if I should mention the songs.
-There were some add in but they are nice songs and they were sung well, then Whitney Houston and Bernadette Peters in the same musical, yay.
+There were some add in but they are nice songs and they were sung well, and plus how could a production go wrong on the singing front with Whitney Houston and Bernadette Peters?
+It doesn’t.

 Bernadette Peters as the Stepmother with Veanne Cox and Natalie Desselle Reid as Stepsisters Calliope and Minerva

 Is 1997 version of Cinderella the best Cinderella version?
-That is a matter of preference, if it your favorite, good for you.
+That is a matter of preference, if it’s your favorite, that’s great.
 I thought it was okay at best but it didn’t make me want to tear my eyes out or lobotomized myself and that is good enough for me.